NorwegianVeterinaryInstitute/BioinfTraining/data_pre_processing.md

 ## Fastq quality check

 We will use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to check the quality of raw sequenced data.
 It is important to check most of the graphs and make sure that the data represents the sample that was library prep'd and sequenced.
-For more information regarding the graphs, either visit the above website or [Check this video](https://www.youtube.com/watch?v=bz93ReOv87Y)
+For more information regarding the graphs, either visit the above website or [check this video](https://www.youtube.com/watch?v=bz93ReOv87Y)

 --------
 **Task**